Brevard County, Florida: History

-As the county was long, people in the southern, more populous side of the county complained about being so distant from the county seat.
-The county seat of Titusville was 50 mi from Palm Bay, the most populous city in the county.
-Residents in the southern end of the county talked of creating a new county to serve them.
-The county decided to build a new county administration complex at Viera, near the geographical center of the county.
-This complex was started in 1989.
-Residents in the north also threatened secession.
+Attributed to the length of the county, people in the southern portion of the county complained about being so distant from the county seat.
+The county seat of Titusville was 50 mi from Palm Bay.
+Palm Bay is the largest city in Brevard County and the second largest in Central Florida, by population.
+The county decided to build a new county administration complex at Viera near the geographical center of the county.
+This complex was started in 1989 and completed in 1994.
+Residents in the north threatened secession.
 Their proposal to form a new county, to be called Playalinda, had some momentum in the early 90s.
 The county made a few concessions to the people in the northern part of the county, and agreed not to officially move the county seat.
 Since construction of the new center, Viera has been for all intents and purposes the de facto seat of Brevard County.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 1557 sqmi, of which 1016 sqmi is land and 541 sqmi (34.8%) is water.
 Most of the water is the Atlantic Ocean, the St. Johns River and the Indian River Lagoon.
 The county is larger in area than the nation of Samoa and nearly the same size, and population, as Cape Verde.
-It is roughly the size of the state of Rhode Island.

 Located halfway between Jacksonville and Miami, Brevard County extends 72 mi from north to south, and averages 26.5 mi wide.
-Marshes in the western part of this county are the source of the St. Johns River.
-Emphasizing its position as halfway down Florida are two roads that have been numbered halfway down Florida's numbering system, State Road 50 and State Road 500.
+Emphasizing the position halfway down Florida are two state roads that have been numbered at the midpoint of Florida's numbering system, State Road 50 and State Road 500.
+Marshes in the western part of this county, together with those in neighboring Indian River country, are the source of the St. Johns River, which becomes navigable within the county.

 The Atlantic Intracoastal Waterway along the eastern edge of Brevard County is the major waterway route in Brevard County.
 It includes the Indian River.
 Additional waterways include Lake Washington, Lake Poinsett, Lake Winder, Sawgrass Lake, the St. Johns River, and the Banana River.
 Dredging for the Intracoastal created 41 spoil islands in the Brevard portion of the Indian River.